 These are all member organisations associated with Assistance Dogs UK (ADUK).
 All ADUK dogs adhere to the highest health, behaviour/training and welfare standards as set out by Assistance Dogs International and the International Guide Dogs Federation.
 It is essential that we are able to guarantee such standards, to fulfil our biosecurity regulations, which is part of our Zoo Licencing requirements, and this is why we do not permit access to animals not registered with one of the above organisations.

 Assistance dogs will be required to wear an identifying harness, jacket or lead slip at all times whilst on the premises.
 Please be aware entrance for a dog will be refused if an identifying harness, jacket or lead slip cannot be provided.

 Access to all animal walkthrough exhibits is not permitted due to biosecurity regulations.

-Access is restricted near to the enclosures of species where there is known experience of visualisation of dogs causing distress.
+Access is restricted near to the enclosures of species where the sight of dogs has been known to cause distress to the animals.

 On arrival, owners will be asked to complete a disclaimer to verify the health of their assistance dog, acknowledge they have received and understand the map indicating the areas where assistance dogs may not enter, and agree to keep their assistance dog under close control.
 A link to this disclaimer is included below.
 This disclaimer is available in large print on request.

 We regret we are unable to allow assistance dogs on site unless fully trained.

 This policy was written with reference to the BIAZA document ‘Biosecurity Advice for Permitting Assistance Dogs Entry into Zoos and Aquariums’ (January 2015).

 For a copy of our current map detailing the areas where assistance dogs may not enter, or if you have any questions about visiting with an assistance dog, please get in touch by calling 0117 428 5602 or emailing firstname.lastname@example.org.